 The identified association is not merely statistically significant but also meaningful in magnitude.
-To illustrate, for the approximately 550,000 cases, switching from an all-Republican panel to an all-Democratic panel is associated with an increase of 55% in the baseline odds of a Pro-weak outcome.
-Thus, the odds of a Pro-weak outcome would very much depend on the political affiliations of the judges randomly assigned to the case, and thus on the “luck of the draw.”
+To illustrate, for the approximately 550,000 cases, switching from an all-Republican panel to an all-Democratic panel is associated with an increase of 55% in the baseline likelihood of a Pro-weak outcome.
+Thus, the likelihood of a Pro-weak outcome very much depends on the political affiliations of the judges randomly assigned to the case, and thus on the “luck of the draw.”

 In a majority of cases, Pro-weak outcomes align with decisions to reverse, reverse in part, or remand.
-I therefore test whether the results are driven by Democratic judges being more Pro-reversal rather than being more Pro-weak.
-My findings show that Democratic judges are more likely to reverse the lower-court decision when the appeal is intimated by the weaker party, but less likely when the appeal comes from the stronger party.
-These findings suggest that the relationship identified in not solely driven by a Pro-reversal tendency.
+I therefore tested whether the results are driven by Democratic judges being more Pro-reversal rather than being more Pro-weak.
+My findings show that Democratic judges are more likely to reverse the lower court decision when the appeal is initiated by the weaker party, but less likely to do so when the appeal is brought by the stronger party.
+These findings suggest that the relationship identified is not driven solely by a Pro-reversal tendency.

-Precious studies have suggested that any such a relationship would be most evident in ideological contested cases.
-Following Sunstein et al (2004) methodology, I categorized cases as ideological contested if they involve any of the fourteen specified legal topics considered to be saliently ideological.
-I add to this list LGCTQ and Second Amendment issues.
+Previous studies have suggested that any such relationship would be most evident in ideologically contested cases.
+Following Sunstein et al.’s (2004) methodology, I categorized cases as ideologically contested if they involve any of the fourteen specified legal topics considered to be saliently ideological.
+I add to this list LGBTQ and Second Amendment issues.
 Contrary to expectations, my analysis reveals that the observed judicial behavior is not confined to these ideologically charged cases.
-Rather, it is also prevalent in a majority of cases which were not classified, by the literature, as ideological contested.
+Rather, it is also prevalent in a majority of cases which were not classified as ideologically contested.

 The results should not be interpreted as a mere association between politics and outcomes in non-ideologically contested cases.
-Instead, they suggest that theses “non-ideological” contested cases often possess underlying ideological dimensions.
+Instead, they suggest that the “non-ideological” contested cases often possess underlying ideological dimensions.
 These dimensions are approached differently by judges of varying political affiliations, particularly in relation to perceived power imbalances between litigants.
-This pattern holds true regardless of whether the case falls under an ideologically or non-ideological contested topics.
+This pattern holds true regardless of whether the case involves an ideologically or non-ideologically contested topic.

-Previous studies, studying this association, predominantly concentrated on published cases, those with precedential value.
-However, considering that only a minority of decisions are published, it’s requested to examine if this association extends to unpublished cases.
-My dataset allows for this investigation.
-The findings reveal a significant presence of this correlation in unpublished cases, with the impact's magnitude being similar.
-Additionally, the analysis confirms that this association is not confined to specific circuits or time period
+Previous studies exploring this association have focused primarily on published cases, meaning those with precedential value.
+However, considering that only a minority of decisions are published, further investigation is need to determine whether this association extends to unpublished cases.
+My dataset allows for such an inquiry.
+The findings reveal a significant presence of this association in unpublished cases, at a similar level of magnitude as in the published cases.
+Additionally, the analysis confirms that this association is not confined to specific circuits or time periods.

-In the second type of cases, I explore the Pro-Intervention (or Less-Deference) hypothesis.
-This hypothesis posits that, in litigation where the parties appear to have equal power, a higher number of Democratic judges on the panel increases the likelihood of the panel not deferring to the district court decisions.
+In the second type of cases, I explore the Pro-Intervention (or Less Deference) hypothesis.
+This hypothesis posits that in litigation where the parties appear to have equal power, a higher number of Democratic judges on the panel increases the likelihood of the panel not deferring to the district court decisions.

-To test this, I analyzed approximately 80,000 civil appeals (representing about 12% of all cases) where it was not clear which party was weaker or stronger.
+To test this hypothesis, I analyzed approximately 80,000 civil appeals (representing about 12% of all cases) where it was not evident whether one party was weaker or stronger.

-This hypothesis arises from the possibility that Democratic and Republican judges may value the costs and benefits of less deference differently, or that they may place less emphasis on the resource-saving efficiency gains from deferring to district court decisions.
-My findings from this extensive sample of cases, where the parties are presumed to have equal power, are consistent with this hypothesis.
+This hypothesis derives from the possibility that Democratic and Republican judges may value the costs and benefits of less deference differently, or that they may place less emphasis on the resource-saving efficiency gains from deferring to district court decisions.
+My findings from this extensive sample of cases in which the parties are presumed to have equal power are consistent with this hypothesis.